architecture-first/boa-showcase/docs/programming/Concepts.md

 Why do applications work that way?
 Who enjoys filling out wizards online only to find out some piece of information is missing so the entire session must be discarded?

-The backward-compatibility and degraded experience approach will allow easier releases in a microservice environment.
+The backward-compatibility and degraded experience approach allows for easier releases in a microservice environment.
-We still want to fail fast if we have to fail, but let's reduce the times there is a full failure.
+We still want to fail fast if we have to fail, but let's reduce the times there is a complete failure.
 We also want to provide as much information as usable in the error log to quickly find the problem.
-This does not mean randomly log everything, but instead carefully plan the log so that a technical support person can resolve the issue without calling you for help.
+This does not mean randomly log everything, but instead carefully plan the logging strategy so that a technical support person can resolve the issue without calling you for help.

-The architecture definition can help make some problems go away.
+The architecture definition can help make some problems go away or at least reduce their severity.
-For instance, in the relational database there are many things that can go wrong.
+For instance, there are many things that can go wrong in the relational database that have to be handled.
-For example
+There is no one size fits all solution so each situation must be evaluated separately.

+A discussion of some issues and strategies to increase robustness are below.
-- Since the full object structure is broken apart the relational database requires linking by foreign keys.
+- Since the full object structure is broken apart, the relational database requires linking by foreign keys.
-  - If the key is a surrogate key (a.k.a. identity key or sequence) then the key must be passed around to get all the data we need
+  - If the key is a surrogate key (a.k.a. identity key or sequence) the key must be passed around to get all the data we need
     - If there is no referential integrity (RI) we can get incorrect data.
       - That is a SEV 1
     - If the application has a bug and uses the wrong ID then we can get incorrect data